European stocks rise for third day in a row

 The European travel and leisure industry led gains for the day, adding about 7.5 per cent as investors bought back into the sector worst hit by the outbreak.

-German shares rose 1.3 per cent, while a survey showed consumer morale in Europe’s biggest economy tumbled to its lowest level since 2009, while the French Cac 40 added 2.5 per cent.
+German shares rose 1.3 per cent, while a survey showed consumer morale in Europe’s biggest economy tumbled to its lowest level since 2009. the French CAC 40 added 2.5 per cent.

 Aircraft manufacturer Airbus was among the largest gainers on the Stoxx 600 after it said it was reducing the production of aircraft wings as it slows operations due to the pandemic.
 The stock soared 15.7 per cent to €71.50.